412 White Bridge Place

 This 19-acre (7.69 hectares) park was built in 1996 to commemorate Tennessee's 200 years of statehood.
 Bicentennial Mall State Park provides wonderful views of the city and features a 200-feet (60.96 meters) granite map of Tennessee, which is bordered by thirty-one fountains that represent all of the state's rivers.
 There is also a massive granite time-line documenting Tennessee's history, a 2,000-seat amphitheater, botanical garden, and visitor center.
 Restrooms, a gift shop and restaurants are adjacent to the park.

 A commanding presence atop a hill in downtown Nashville, this is an outstanding example of Greek Revival architecture.
 Built in the mid 1800's by noted architect William Strickland, this is a must-see for history buffs.
-Several areas, including the library and government chambers, have been restored to their 19th century appearance.
+The building is one of only ten capitols in the United States without a dome.
+Several areas, including the library and government chambers, have been restored to their 19th-century appearance.
 For a spectacular view of the city, be sure to stand outside the building during the early evening hours.
 On weekdays, the staff offers guided tours on the hour.
-It is recommended that groups telephone ahead of time and make reservations.